LukaJo/MoviesFromImdb/README.md

 You need to generate API key from [OMDb API(The Open Movie Database)](http://www.omdbapi.com/) and replace in project.

-Also you need to replace phone number(for sending to WhatsApp),email and email password(for sending email to friend),paths on your computer(to find generated excel file) and connection string in App.config(to connect to your database).
+Also you need to replace phone number(for sending to WhatsApp),email and email password(for sending email to friend),paths on your computer(to find generated excel file and for top100.json file located [here](https://github.com/LukaJo/MoviesFromImdb/blob/master/MoviesFromImdb/top100.json)) and connection string in App.config(to connect to your database).

 Database with table and stored procedures are given [here](https://github.com/LukaJo/MoviesFromImdb/blob/master/Imdbscript.sql).You can select all and import in your database.